FullFact/python-batchmailchimp/README.rst

 API Structure and Endpoints
 ---------------------------

-The API Structure matches that of `mailchimp3 <https://pypi.org/project/mailchimp3/>`__.
+The API structure and endpoints match that of `mailchimp3 <https://pypi.org/project/mailchimp3/>`__.
 You should refer to their documentation for usage.

-Endpoints are also the same, except for the addition of the ``batch`` keyword.

 Support
 -------